CARES Act Paycheck Protection ProgramPrint PDF

 The CARES Act provides a limitation on a borrower from receiving a PPP loan and an EIDL for the same purpose.
 It does allow an eligible borrower who has an EIDL unrelated to the global COVID-19 pandemic to apply for a PPP loan, with an option to refinance that loan into the PPP loan.
 The emergency EIDL grant award of up to $10,000 would be subtracted from any amount otherwise forgiven under the PPP.

 Where can a prospective borrower go for more information?

 Loan information will be available from a variety of lenders and at SBA.gov.
 Please also consult our COVID-19 Task Force and Resources page for updates.

-This advisory was prepared by Jason Cabral and Michael Krebs.
-Assistance was provided by Tom Curry, Matthew Doring, Josh French, Terry McGinnis, Melissa Sampson McMorrow, Beth Mitchell, Michael Mooney, David Rubin, and Erin Whitney.
+This advisory was prepared by Michael Krebs.
+Assistance was provided by Tom Curry, Matthew Doring, Josh French, Melissa Sampson McMorrow, Beth Mitchell, Michael Mooney, David Rubin, and Erin Whitney.
 For more information, please contact any of the above individuals; or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.